-These westerly anomalies reentered the Maritime Continent during late October.
-Recently, the pattern of easterly anomalies over the western and central Pacific has become more stationary.
+These westerly anomalies reentered the Maritime Continent during late October, but its eastward progress stalled.
+The pattern of easterly anomalies over the Pacific has expanded eastward.

 OLR Anomalies: Last 30 days

 Drier-than-normal conditions, positive OLR anomalies (yellow/red shading)